medynskip/centrum-druku/README.md

 ## INFO
-Website for a small internet based print house.
-Allows for clients to place orders, pay for ordered products, check order status.
-Admin panel allows to manage available products, orders, blog posts, info pages and file directory.
+Responsive website of a small print house business.
+Allows clients to place orders for print services with file attachements.
+Admin panel is available, allowing to add and configure offered services, managing placed orders and maging blog module on the site (adding and deleting blog posts)

+Site is connecting to a database through a dedicated API, created for this project.
+Repository of the API (written in Node and Express) vailable here: https://github.com/medynskip/CENTRUM_DRUKU_API

+## DEMO
+Live preview of the site: https://druk.piotrmedynski.pl/

 ## FIRST STEPS
 First install dependencies with: